braeden-kelly/cm25-fsstepfuawer/04-shared-routes.md

 </summary>

 🏃**Try it** Try navigating to a work, copying the link, opening it in another tab, or even in another browser or private browser window to simulate being logged out.

+## Exercise 1b: Of `initialRouteName`'s and `Redirect`'s

+I take it back - we're going to fix the logged-in behavior of what we just did to _really_ match Instagram, which either shows you the post-only view when you're logged out, or takes you right into the post as if you're logged in, with you feed underneath.

+It really, really helps to understand something important about `initialRouteName` at this point: _it only applies

 ## Exercise 2: Two stacks, one route: fixing the wonky `exhibits/[exhibitName]` route.
 The whole time, you've been able to go to the Exhibits tab, click on an exhibit, and view that Exhibit while staying in the Exhibits tab... or, you can click on an exhibit name above the selected works on the Home tab, and it would take you to the exhibit under Exhibits tab, but back would take you "back" to the Exhibits tab, instead of back to the Home tab.